andrewsb8/PLT-PLL-WinProbability/Win-Probability-Model/README.md

 Link to the [box score](https://stats.premierlacrosseleague.com/games/2021/championship-2021-9-19).

-This model was originally uploaded to [Pro Lacrosse Talk](https://prolacrossetalk.com/lacrosse-betting/live-stats/) in real time (removed from prediction script for privacy) using the WordPress API.
-Later I made posts solely on [Twitter](https://twitter.com/swerdnanairb/status/1439655247836766210?s=20).
+Earlier versions of this model were originally uploaded to [Pro Lacrosse Talk](https://prolacrossetalk.com/lacrosse-betting/live-stats/) in real time using the WordPress API (removed from prediction script for privacy).
+Later I posted on [Twitter](https://twitter.com/swerdnanairb/status/1439655247836766210?s=20) for simplicity.